 My impression is that Monet said just about all there was to say on Belle-Île as a motif for painting.
 He brilliantly grasped that, on the Côte Sauvage, the plateau is almost flat before the cut-away of the crags, giving versatile horizon lines that are as solid and natural as those provided by the sea.
 Not content to merely copy Monet, Matisse had trouble with the cliffs and fjords in the half-dozen views of them that survive.
 He often seemed to prefer the modest goal of depicting the farmhouses emerging from the muddy plains of Kervilahouen, the village where both Monet and Matisse lodged.
 He also dealt with the port scene at Le Palais, bringing the hulls of small steam packets and fishing boats into proximity with the vast — and in his works almost unintelligible — geometric forms of Vauban’s spectacular fortress.

-As for Russell, the very best of his surviving Belle-Île works have been assembled in Sydney, including several on loan from QAGOMA.
-I say ‘surviving’ because he is said to have destroyed Belle-Île canvases in despair following the death of his muse (and the mother of his seven children), Marianna Mattiocco in 1908.
-The variety of his Belle-Île oils and watercolours is most impressive, and the lovely installation on a curved wall (à la Monet at the Paris Orangerie) is the highlight of the show.
-On it hang six views of the Goulphar and Morestil cliffs under various conditions of storm.
-Russell outdid his friend Monet in conveying the sublime energy of the tempests that battered the Belle-Île coast every winter; Russell had, after all, lived there for two decades.
+Russell is said to have destroyed Belle-Île canvases in despair following the death of his muse (and the mother of his seven children), Marianna Mattiocco in 1908.
+Of his surviving works, Russell outdid his friend Monet in conveying the sublime energy of the tempests that battered the Belle-Île coast every winter; Russell had, after all, lived there for two decades.
 The best time to visit Belle-Île for ‘les tempêtes’, my hotelier told me, is in the depths of January, when a hardy new breed of winter tourist appears to witness extreme weather.
 Would that I might one day join their number, and complete my pilgrimage to the Côte sauvage, begun as an accidental tourist on a cheery June day.

 Roger Benjamin is Professor of Art History at the University of Sydney